krishauser/ikdb/README.md

-Kris Hauser, Learning the Problem-Optimum Map: Analysis and Application to Global Optimization in Robotics. arXiv:1605.04636, http://arxiv.org/abs/1605.04636
+Kris Hauser, Learning the Problem-Optimum Map: Analysis and Application to Global Optimization in Robotics. arXiv:1605.04636, http://arxiv.org/abs/1605.04636 [Also to appear in IEEE Transactions on Robotics]

 IKDB is written in a Python front end for customizability, while the solvers used by its dependencies use C++ and Fortran back ends for speed.